jwmullally/openwrt-rpi4-iscsi-to-usb-bridge/README.md

 * A Raspberry Pi 4 B.

-  * For other devices with USB OTG/device-mode that are supported by OpenWrt, you can adjust [`Makefile`](Makefile) and [`/etc/uci-defaults/05-usb-otg`](rootfs/etc/uci-defaults/05-usb-otg), then follow the Build instructions below.
+  * Or a similar device with USB-OTG/device-mode support, see below.

 * A USB-A to USB Type-C cable.